remarkjs/remark/Readme.md

 # mdast

-**mdast** is speedy Markdown parser (not compiler) for multipurpose analysis (a syntax tree) in JavaScript.
+**mdast** is speedy Markdown parser for multipurpose analysis (a syntax tree) in JavaScript.
 NodeJS, and the browser.
 Lots of tests.
 100% coverage.

+It's close, but not yet there, to being able to compile the AST back to markdown again: it still has some slight issues with loose lists.

 ## Installation